 With respect to the Funds in particular, Adviser monitors the Funds for compliance with the limitations set forth in the Prospectus and SAI and reviews the Funds on a quarterly basis for signs of window dressing and portfolio pumping.
-Apex Group, Ltd. (formerly Atlantic Fund Administration, LLC) acts as the CCO of the DF Dent mutual funds, conducting comprehensive annual examinations of the Funds and its portfolio managers and conducting targeted quarterly and ongoing reviews of the Funds.
+Apex Group, Ltd. (formerly Atlantic Fund Administration, LLC) acts as the CCO of the DF Dent Growth Funds, conducting comprehensive annual examinations of the Funds and its portfolio managers and conducting targeted quarterly and ongoing reviews of the Funds.

 Adviser sends via U.S. mail or electronic distribution, depending on client instruction, a quarterly report to each client (for each portfolio), unless client directs otherwise, that lists each asset indicating cost, current market price, current market value, percent of portfolio represented by each security based upon current market value, and current yield.
-The portfolio is organized by market sector and/or industry.
 Adviser also includes a performance analysis that summarizes percentage time-weighted returns for principal and income for the total account and in each applicable sector (e.g., equities, fixed income) versus a relevant benchmark.